Adobe Illustrator skills to look for in candidates

 • Communication skills: The right candidate should know how to communicate internally and externally.
 Internally, they should know how to communicate with their peers, colleagues, and managers by using active listening and ensuring that their message gets through.
 Externally, they need to be able to communicate with various stakeholders via their design work, emails, and presentations.

 • Creativity: The work of a designer is inherently creative.
-They have to effectively communicate the essence of the brand or their message by creating images, illustrations, and graphics.
+They have to effectively communicate the essence of the brand or its message by creating images, illustrations, and graphics.
 That’s why the right candidate needs to have creative abilities.

 • Teamwork: A designer usually works on projects with several colleagues, so they need to be team players if they want to succeed in the role.